-A look at the Friday sports action that happened too late to make it into the Saturday morning editions of The Daily:
+A look at the weekend sports action that happened too late to make it into the Sunday morning editions of The Daily:

 Tennessee Valley Vipers